chingu-voyage5/Geckos-Team-10/README.md

       [ a.
 Quotes on timer ]
   5. Congratulations
   8. About Page

-  After meditation, the user should be rerouted to the home screen.
-    - This should occur within 10-15 seconds
+  - *After meditation, the user should be rerouted to the home screen.This should occur within 10-15 seconds

  # Implementation
   CSS: Bootstrap, Font Awesome